Ashfame | Tech Blog |+| Ashfame.com

 @chuks

-While I agree that many people are ignorantly addicted :twisted: to the desktop-right-click-refresh, I do find that some people (such as me) use it on rare occasions to see whether MS-Windows is quick or responsive enough (:!:) for our needs.
+While I agree that many people are ignorantly addicted 😈 to the desktop-right-click-refresh, I do find that some people (such as me) use it on rare occasions to see whether MS-Windows is quick or responsive enough (:!:) for our needs.

 When we right-click and refresh, we can get a feel of the time it actually takes (default is supposed to be 400 milliseconds) to display the content menu, and whether the refreshing of the desktop icons is instantaneous as well.